malcolmmathew-zz/camera-app-backend/README.md

-# camera-app-backend
+# Camera Application REST API
-Backend REST API for camera app.
+This repository contains code for the REST API that supports the camer application, built with Flask.